-The clothing market is fashion brands’ next success story in China.
+The kid’s clothing segment is a fashion brands’ next success story in China.
 Why?
-In 2020, children’s wear outperformed men’s wear and women’s wear to reach a peak of 261 billion RMB.
+In the 2020 Chinese fashion market, children’s wear outperformed men’s wear and women’s wear to reach a peak of 261 billion RMB.
 The strong demand coupled with the recent measures on families’ policies, resulted in the development of the baby and kids’ clothing market in China over the last few years.
-Like many other childcare-related products, the children’s apparel market is booming in China.
+Like many other childcare-related products, the children’s apparel segment is booming in China.

 Indeed, many factors can explain this recent growth: